contact us

 The Durette Family

 Luc graduated from the University of Notre Dame ('83), with a degree in Biology, and completed three years of post-graduate work in the sciences.
 This education, combined with his woodworking and glass skills, lends precision and innovation to their award-winning kaleidoscopes.
 Sallie is responsible for behind the scenes work and marketing, she enjoys working with Luc to come up with the fresh ideas that keep Kaleidoscope Artistry alive.
-Their son Noah, who at age 18 is an important part of the business with chambers being his number one priority, adds the crown jewel to their joint venture.
 Luc and Sallie were recipients of the very first People’s Choice Award in 1993 for Favorite Kaleidoscope; in 1996 for Most Innovative Kaleidoscope; and in 2004 for a Second Place Award.
 In August of 2017 they have added three old-fashioned, homespun awards to their shelf - the San Juan County Fair Business Class Best of Class, Best of Show, and an iconic Blue Ribbon, for one of their handheld scopes.